 - HV module to supply the detector bias.

 - Dimensions: 169x52x120 mm3 (WxHxD)

 The Mother Board is intended to process and digitize the analogue data that comes from the analogue readout chips.
 It also processes the trigger input signal of the diode in case of radioactive source setup or it generates an output trigger signal if a laser setup is used.
-Moreover, it controls the whole system and it communicates with the PC software via USB 2.0 interface, using a FPGA with an embedded processor and custom logic.
+Moreover, it controls the whole system and it communicates with the PC software via USB 2.0 interface, using an FPGA with an embedded processor and custom logic.
 The Mother Board also generates the power for the Sensor Unit.

-The Sensor Unit accommodates one readout ASICs chip, providing 128 analogue input channels with 40 MHz clocked analogue pipeline (maximum programmable latency of 4 μs).
+The Sensor Unit accommodates one readout ASICs chip, providing 128 analogue input channels with a 40 MHz clocked analogue pipeline (maximum programmable latency of 4 μs).